SymbioteKe/GADS-2020-GCP-Practice-Project/README.md

 ### Description

 Included are:
-- 12 hands-on labs on Qwiklabs evidenced by Screenshots of emails received upon completion.
+- 4 hands-on labs on Qwiklabs evidenced by Screenshots of emails received upon completion.
-- 3 hands-on labs *translated* from console instructions to 100% command line instructions
+- 1 hands-on lab *translated* from console instructions to 100% command line instructions. so far.